emqx/emqx-docs/en_US/file-transfer/broker.md

 }
 ```

 Exported files may accumulate over time, potentially resulting in a large number of files in the export folder.
-To address this, EMQX utilizes a bucketing scheme for storing exported files.
+To address this, EMQX utilizes a bucketing scheme to store exported files.
 The scheme involves the following 6-level folder hierarchy:

 - It calculates the sha256 hash of the file id together client id (`ABCDEFG012345...`).
 - It stores the file into a 6-level folder hierarchy, using as levels: